-- Lodge in a mix of rustic park research housing and yurts, and some modern hotels at all of the parks in the Klamath Circle of Discovery
+- Lodge in a mix of rustic park research housing and modern accomodations at all of the parks in the Klamath Circle of Discovery

 - Gain special access to park staff and resources

-- Explore outside as much as possible (hiking, kayaking, campfires, etc.)
+- Explore outside as much as possible (hiking, kayaking, paddleboarding, etc.)

-- Visit many other types of public lands along the way
+- Visit other types of public lands along the way

 Teachers will leave the workshop able to